 Even minimal exposure to asbestos can cause Mesothelioma.
 People who worked around asbestos – including even those who were exposed to it secondarily, like women who washed their husbands work clothes – have died from asbestos-related respiratory diseases.

 Most meso victims are diagnosed when they are 50 to 70 years old.
 Mesothelioma and cancers caused by asbestos exposure affect men three to five times more often than women.
 Fairly rare, there are only an estimated 2,000 to 3,000 new cases per year.

 Our Lawyers Understand Drug Cases

 That’s why you want Edward M Bernstein and Associates on your side.
 Our personal injury lawyers and staff work together to get you the best possible outcome.
 When you hire us, we put over four decades of legal experience to work, fighting for your legal rights to fair compensation.

 We understand the complexity of dangerous and recalled drug cases and have the resources to take on the big pharmaceutical companies that make, sell and distribute the drugs.
 And, when you hire us, you won’t pay us a penny for our services, unless and until we get money for you.

-If you or a loved one used one of these drugs, fill out the online request or call our office at 702-240-0000.
+If you or a loved one used one of these drugs, fill out the online request or call our office.